PostHog/posthog.com/contents/blog/introducing-hogql.md

 Custom insights basically turn any list of events or persons - almost every table in PostHog, basically - into an insight which can be added to a dashboard.

 You can add tables directly by hitting the new 'Open as a new insight' button (above) to reveal the source behind the table, and editing it to create new views.
-You can also also use the 'Edit source' button on existing insights to accomplish the same.
+You can also also use the 'View source' button on existing insights to accomplish the same.

 ## The history and future of HogQL